Hood College Faculty members Jennifer Cuddapah Ed.D., Jiang Li, Ph.D. and Marisel Torres-Crespo, Ph.D. have been awarded a grant from…

 This partnership is the result of a year-long study exploring alternative models of delivery for health and counseling services that included national benchmarking and consultation with the American College Health Association, as well as our own faculty who oversee the counseling program.

-Since Hood’s founding in 1893, the business community has partnered with the College, providing leadership and financial support.
+Since Hood’s founding in 1893, the local business community has partnered with the College, providing leadership and financial support.

 Businesses, corporations and foundations such as The Hodson Trust, the Whitaker Foundation, the Delaplaine Foundation, Constellation Energy Group, the Nora Roberts Foundation, General Electric Co., Invitrogen and the American Chestnut Foundation have provided funds for academics, athletics, library resources and scholarships.